 - 1. The student may be placed on probation and notified in writing regarding the reason and length of time. - 2.
 Grades are computed at midterm and upon the completion of each level and reviewed with the student by Instructor and/or Director. - 3.
 Grade reports are issued at the completion of each level of learning (I, II, III) during clinical evaluation conference held with the instructor. - 4.
-Promotion is achieved by meeting the objectives of each course and satisfactory scores on achievement tests (ATI). - 5.
+Promotion is achieved by meeting the objectives of each course. - 5.
 Re-Admission: Students withdrawing from the program because of academic failure may apply for re- admission according to the admission criteria/advanced placement policy. - 6.
 Tabulation for grade point average is done for the purpose of ranking.
 Upon completion of the clinical courses, the student will receive a written evaluation from the Instructor. - 7.
 A satisfactory clinical grade (S) must be maintained in each clinical course to remain in the program.
 Unsatisfactory performance in personal behavior and/or in the application of nursing skills will constitute dismissal from the program.
 Student evaluation will be completed through the use of clinical evaluation tools.
 Evaluation will be based upon clinical objectives.
 Clinical progress must meet requirements each semester in order to pass the course and continue in the program. - 8.
-Students who do not maintain an overall GPA of at least 2.0 will be placed on probation for one semester. - 9.
-Students who do not raise their overall GPA to 2.0, after one semester on probation, will be dismissed from the Practical Nursing Program. - 10.
+Students who do not maintain an overall GPA of at least 2.5 will be placed on probation for one semester. - 9.
+Students who do not raise their overall GPA to 2.5, after one semester on probation, will be dismissed from the Practical Nursing Program. - 10.
 Nursing courses and pre- and co-requisite courses in which students earn a grade of D, F, W or W U must be repeated prior to the student's progression to the next semester in the nursing sequence. - 11.
 Nursing courses must be repeated in the next semester that the course is offered. - 12.
 Students who repeat a nursing course or a required pre- or co-requisite non-nursing course and earn a grade of D, F, W or WU will be dismissed from the Practical Nursing Program. - 13.
 Any general education course that is not a pre- or co-requisite of nursing courses and in which a grade less than "C" has been earned must be repeated for a grade of "C" or better if the course is to be counted toward graduation requirements. - 14.
-Clinical: Weekly Evaluation: To be successful in the clinical component of the course, the student must receive a "S" satisfactory rating weekly.
-If the student receives a "U" unsatisfactory rating, he/she will be provided a plan of action to remediate the deficiency at the discretion of the course/clinical faculty.
-The student, on the following week, will be given the opportunity to improve on the course outcome and receive an "S" satisfactory rating to replace the past week unsatisfactory rating.
-Students who fail to improve behaviors and place a risk of harm to patient safety, and continue to be rated with a "U" unsatisfactory rating, he/she will not be able to progress in the
+Clinical Mid-Level/Final Clinical Evaluation: Students will be evaluated on Mid-Level/Final course clinical outcomes and rating with: Pass: Student must receive a "Pass" rating on the mid-level and final evaluation to progress in the program.
+Fail: Students receiving a "Fail" rating will not progress in the program.